Author: Dave Gee

 AMA has embraced online videos in a big way.
 AMA’s Education department has a website called AMA Flight School that’s packed with great “How Do I?” movies.
 The content covers first-time pilot questions and advanced stuff, with videos frequently added.
 These are high-quality productions full of reliable information from expert modelers.
 Well, maybe the standards are slipping, because one day you might see me in an AMA video or two.

-I spent a day in a television studio, showing the camera how to do some model conversions without slicing fingers or gluing yourself to an airplane.
-Actually, I did, in fact, slice my finger and got glued to the airplane, but they promised they’d edit those bits out.
+I spent a day in a television studio, showing the camera how to do some model conversions without slicing your fingers or gluing yourself to an airplane.
+Actually, I did, in fact, slice my finger and become glued to the airplane, but they promised they’d edit those bits out.
 Movie magic!

 The best way to learn our sport has always been via an experienced mentor.
 Willing and skilled aeromodeling teachers are rare.
 Newbies who are taught by an expert are fortunate.